 But if your policy is not satisfying these conditions then your 80c benefit would be restricted to 10%/20% of sum assured as the case may be and your policy maturity proceeds will not be tax-free under section 10(10d)

-Case 1: Rajan has one Life insurance policy, bought in 2005, with annual premium of Rs 50,000/-.
+Case 1: Rajan has one Life insurance policy, bought in 2005, with an annual premium of Rs 50,000/-.
 The policy has sum assured of Rs 3 lakh.
 The policy is due to mature next year in 2015.
-He wants to know if the maturity proceeds be taxable?
+He wants to know if the maturity proceeds are taxable?